egberts/egberts.github.io-src/content/articles/large-dot-graph.md

 PRUNE THE TREE
 ==============
-We could selectively prune the graph tree to get what we want.
+The graph tree can be selectively pruned to get what one desires.
 And I want that.

 ```python